tc39/proposal-temporal/civildatetime.md

 1. If NewTarget is not undefined, then
   a.
 Let y be thisYearValue.
   b.
-Let min be thisMonthValue.
+Let m be thisMonthValue.
   c.
 Let d be thisDayValue.
   i.
 Let O be ?
 OrdinaryCreateFromConstructor(NewTarget, "%CivilDatePrototype%", <<[[YearValue, MonthValue, DayValue]]>>).
   j.
 Set O.[[YearValue]] to y.